Lucas Industries: Cross-licensing agreements

 In the 1920s Lucas signed a number of cross-licensing agreements with Bosch, Delco, and most of the other automotive electrical equipment manufacturers in Europe and North America.
 In addition, these agreements included a non-competitive clause agreeing that Lucas would not sell any electrical equipment in their countries and they would not sell electrical equipment in Great Britain.
 By the mid-1930s Lucas had a virtual monopoly of automotive electrical equipment in Great Britain.

 Reception and reputation

 With a monopoly in place, Lucas proceeded to supply electrical equipment that was commonly cited as the best reason not to buy a British car.
 The poor reliability of Lucas auto-electrics earned it the nickname "Prince of Darkness".
-Incidentally, heavy metal musician Ozzy Osbourne, who adopted the nickname as part of his stage image and was also from Birmingham, was a former Lucas Industries employee as was his mother.
+Incidentally, the heavy metal musician Ozzy Osbourne, who adopted the nickname as part of his stage image and was also from Birmingham, was a former Lucas Industries employee as was his mother.
+Among American owners of British cars, the repertoire of jokes expanded significantly; one journalist recounts thirdhand that a Lucas executive had "never encountered ribaldry towards his employer until he moved stateside."